What We Do

 Vice President and Administrator for Service Enriched Housing

 Alice oversees the home care program for RSSI including provision of Skilled Nursing for Acquired Brain Injury clients, Certified Home Health Aides, Housekeepers, Adult Companions, Individual Support Workers, Resident Service Coordinators, and Personal Care Assistants in addition to other staff.
-Areas of service include Greater Boston, the South Shore, and Worcester County.
-Services are personalized for individual clients to enable recipients to remain as independent as possible.
-Our staff has extensive experience in caring for and serving the elderly as well as clients with cognitive challenges, developmental delays and disabilities, acquired brain injuries, mental/psychiatric illnesses and/or other physical impairments.
-The home-based program is accredited by the Home Care Alliance of MA, Inc. Our clients are referred by the Department of Mental Health, the Massachusetts Rehabilitation Commission, Mass Health/Medicaid, and other organizations.
-Our private pay division offers services for which a client or insurer pays for services in the home.
 Alice holds a Bachelor of Science in Nursing, Master’s Degree in Nursing, certification as an Adult Nurse Practitioner, and maintains a Massachusetts Nursing Home Administrator License.

 History of MHPI

-MHPI, (then Mental Health Programs, Inc.) got its start as a service organization in 1975.
-Born out of the “de-institutionalization movement,” during which state-run mental hospitals were being closed, MHPI became one of the first providers to offer services for persons with behavioral and developmental disabilities who either resided in the community or were discharged from state facilities.
+In 1975 a group of mission-driven visionaries led by founder Sheldon D Bycoff, MHPI’s first President, and founding Directors Arlene Levee, Joyce Gair and Newt Levee, came together to establish MHPI to respond to the “de-institutionalization movement” in Massachusetts, during which time State-run psychiatric hospitals were being closed.
+MHPI became one of the first providers to offer services for persons with behavioral and developmental disabilities who either resided in the community or were discharged from state facilities.
 Our mission and energies were focused on supporting those men and women who were being re-integrated into society by providing a variety of residential and clinical support services.

 One of the services the company quickly became involved in was the creation of housing.
 At first, the focus was on those with mental disabilities, regardless of age.
 Supported by a series of landmark consent decrees by the federal courts around the discharging of individuals who resided in state-run facilities, MHPI began concentrating on developing housing to support these post-hospitalized individuals.